skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 22nd of Suncrest, 1501dy {.date}

 The unlikely band of heroes waits impatiently at the inn, for what they do not know.
-The town, Golgotha, is swarming with mercenaries but as heroes the party finds that they do not need to pay for anything.
+The town, Golgotha, is swarming with mercenaries but, as heroes, the party finds that they do not need to pay for anything.
 All they want and more is at their fingertips, yet they itch to be gone.
-It has been months since they left Greymoor and some have unfinished business there awaiting their return.
+It has been months since they left Grey Moor, and some have unfinished business there awaiting their return.

 The inn is nothing more than an abandoned house in view of the docks, the old inn having been destroyed in the battle three days earlier.